be-ys/columbia-api/readme.md

 ## Through Docker
 1. Download the file `Dockerfile` and `src/ressources/application.properties` , and copy them in a folder.
 2. Edit the `application.properties` file with your own configuration
-3. Run the Dockerfile: `docker build --no-cache -t=”columbia_api:latest” ./`
+3. Run the Dockerfile: `docker build --no-cache -t="columbia_api:latest" ./`
-4. Create and run a container: `docker create --name=”columbia_api” -p 8080:8080 columbia_api:latest`
+4. Create and run a container: `docker create --name="columbia_api" -p 8080:8080 columbia_api:latest`
 ## Standalone (through a release)
 1. Download the jarfile
 2. Download file `src/ressources/application.properties`, edit him and copy him on the same directory than the jarfile